shrevin/Twitter/README.md

 - [ ] Profile Page: pulling down the profile page should blur and resize the header image. (**4 points**)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
 - adding circular profiles to mimic Twitter's UI
 - adding borders to pictures
 - not letting users post their tweet if the character count is over 140 characters

+- List anything else that you can get done to improve the app functionality!
+- viewing the profile page of users
+- adding a timeline on the bottom
+- implementing hyperlinks and images in tweets

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I would like to figure out how to get clearer profile images.
-2. I want to also further explore the concept of delegates and how it is used.
+2. I want to also further explore the concept of delegates and how they are used.

 ## Video Walkthrough